Purchases made through links earn us a small commission, at no extra cost to you.

 This place was just not my thing.
 For one, I always worry about caves collapsing.
 Secondly, I was honestly sensing some creepy vibes.
 And lastly, I don’t like feeling lost- mazes make me panic!

 If the labyrinth focused more on the history of the caves and did away with the opera mannequins, it would have been more enjoyable.
-I’m wishing we would would have saved our money and instead visited a different cave.
+I’m wishing we would would have saved our money and visited a different cave instead.

 Tips for Visiting Budapest’s Castle Hill